Neal-uk/Neal-uk/README.md

 - 👋 Hi, I’m Neal-uk
 - 👀 I’m interested in machine learning, data analysis and automation
-- 🌱 I’m currently learning Python 3
+- 🌱 I’m currently learning Javascript & Python 3
-- 💞️ I’m looking to collaborate on straightforward projects to build my skills
+- 💞️ I’m looking to collaborate on projects to build my skills
 - 📫 You can reach me by email or by phone

 <!---